Poincar\'e-Hopf Theorem for Filippov vector fields on 2-dimensional compact manifolds: Basic notions on Filippov vector fields

 Usually, the Filippov vector field \eqref{locdds} is concisely denoted by $Z=(F^+,F^-)_f$.

-\begin{remark} We shall see that the Filippov's convention for trajectories of \eqref{locdds} only depends on the zero set $\Sigma$ of the function $f$.
-Thus, in the local description \eqref{locdds} of \eqref{dds}, it would be sufficient to consider $f(x,y)=y$ (see expression \eqref{Sigma}).
+\begin{remark} The Filippov's convention for trajectories of \eqref{locdds} only depends on the zero set $\Sigma$ of the function $f$.
 However, in the next section, we are going to introduce a regularization process for Filippov vector fields, which will be a key tool for defining index in this context.
 For such a process, the expression of the function $f$ plays some role (see expression \eqref{regula}) and that is why we must carry $f$ in the Filippov vector field \eqref{locdds} instead of just $\Sigma$.
 It is important to anticipate that the index definition will not depend on $f$ (see Remark \ref{invar-f-phi}). \end{remark}